FAQs

 Asia Society exhibitions are selected on the basis of originality of theme, quality of the artwork, and scholarship of the curators.
 We do not accept unsolicited exhibition proposals.

-You may find out what is currently on view at the Asia Society Museum in New York here.
-Information about upcoming and past exhibitions is also available on the Museum website.
+You may learn more about what is currently on view at the Asia Society Museum in New York here, along with information about upcoming and past exhibitions.
 Visit the websites for Hong Kong and Houston to find out what is on view in the galleries there.

 The Mr. and Mrs. John D. Rockefeller 3rd Collection is thoroughly documented on the website The Collection in Context which includes maps, detailed object information and "Looking Deeper" essays that feature new scholarship concerning the collection.